Your Neighboring Food Co-ops

 160,000 People Like You!

-NFU Webinar: Evolution of Co-op Identity
+- Evolution of the Co-operative Identity

 Democracy & Equity.
 Self-Help & Solidarity.
 Concern for Community.

 Since 1844, co-operative enterprise been guided by the principles established by the Rochdale Pioneers in the North of England.
 Well, yes — but not quite.
 In founding their co-op, the Pioneers were building on many experiments that came before them.
 And while their model spread rapidly, it was not until 1937 that the International Co-operative Alliance (ICA) distilled their rules into a set of formal guidelines for a diverse, cross-sector movement serving communities around the world.
 Updated over time in response to changing social, political and economic conditions, these principles were last updated in 1995.

 In this webinar with the National Farmers Union, Erbin Crowell, Executive Director of the Neighboring Food Co-op Association (NFCA) and former Chair of National Cooperative Business Association, and special guest Martin Lowery, U.S. Representative to the Board of the International Co-operative Alliance (ICA) and Executive Vice President, Emeritus, of the National Rural Electric Cooperative Association (NRECA), discuss the evolution of the Co-operative Identity, how co-ops have worked to be responsive to the needs of their time, and how these values and principles will be at the center of the 33rd World Co-operative Congress coming up in December.

 This webinar is part of a series being developed by Crowell for NFU as a resource for education and participation in the cross-sector co-operative movement.
 Topics include co-operative history, growth and development, and relevance to contemporary issues.